ahoppen/sourcekit-lsp/Contributor Documentation/Modules.md

 Defines the queries SourceKit-LSP can ask of a build system, like getting compiler arguments for a file, finding a target’s dependencies or preparing a target.

+### BuildSystemIntegrationProtocol

+Defines a JSON-RPC protocol with which SourceKit-LSP can query a build system about the project's structure, such as the project's targets, and the build settings of a file.

 ### CAtomics

 Implementation of atomics for Swift using C. Once we can raise our deployment target to use the `Atomic` type from the Swift standard library, this module should be removed.